MatthiasLohr/bdtsim/docs/protocols.md

 ### Protocol Parameters

   * `slices_count`: Number of slices in which the data is to be split
+  * `timeout`: Timeout in seconds before refund can be used

 ### Example Protocol Execution